Baby Carriers & Slings

 12.1 The EU Commission provides a platform for online dispute resolution at the following link: https://ec.europa.eu/consumers/odr

-This platform serves as a point of contact for the out-of-court settlement of disputes arising from online purchase or service contracts involving a consumer.
+This platform serves as a point of contact for out-of-court resolution of disputes arising from online purchase or service contracts involving a consumer.

-12.2 The seller is neither obliged nor willing to participate in a dispute resolution procedure before a consumer arbitration board.
+12.2 The seller is neither obliged nor willing to participate in dispute resolution proceedings before a consumer arbitration board.

 Table of Contents